radius-project/samples/reference-apps/eshop/README.md

 # eShop on Radius reference application

-Visit the [Project Radius docs](https://radapp.dev/getting-started/reference-apps/eshop/) to learn more and try it out.
+Visit the [Radius docs](https://radapp.dev/getting-started/reference-apps/eshop/) to learn more and try it out.

 ## Source